top of page

 Jung-a's Mission

-Jung-a’s makes the kind of (half-Korean American) kimchi you would eat at home.
+Jung-a’s makes the kind of (mixed Korean American) kimchi you would eat at home.
 All batches are sohn 손 (hand)-made with vegetables from local farmers and/or organically grown produce.
-It’s about reconnecting with our cultural heritage and our ancestors; making food with our own hands with intention & care; sharing food together as a local community, as well as honoring the relationship with nature, our food, and the long lines of hands.
+It’s about reconnecting with the stories of our food and where our food comes from; making food with our own hands with intention & care; sharing food together as a local community, as well as honoring our relationship with the land, the plants and animals that make home on the land, and with the long lines of hands.

 Jung-a's Story